Multicloud Defense

 Cloud Service Provider Instance Type Support

-The recommended instance types for the supported cloud service providers are as follows:
+The recommended instance types for the supported Cloud Service Providers (CSP) are:

 CSP |